Barszczyk0/Notes/Windows/Forensics_Live.md

 C:\Users\<username>\AppData\Local\Microsoft\Windows\WebCache\WebCacheV*.dat
 ```

+Databases below can be viewed in DB Browser for SQLite\
+Browsing history can be found at: `History`
+Saved credentials by browser can be found at: `Login Data`

+### Browser artefacts analysis via Hindsight
 Analysis can be simplified by using [Hindsight](https://github.com/obsidianforensics/hindsight).
 In order to use this tool:
 - Run it `hindsight_gui.exe`
 - Open `http://localhost:8080/`